watermint/toolbox/docs/commands/log-cat-curl.md

 Format capture logs as `curl` sample

+Convert API request logs into equivalent curl commands that can be executed independently.
+This is extremely useful for debugging API issues, reproducing requests outside of the toolbox, sharing examples with support, or creating test scripts.

 # Installation

 Please download the pre-compiled binary from [Latest Release](https://github.com/watermint/toolbox/releases/latest).
 If you are using Windows, please download the zip file like `tbx-xx.x.xxx-win.zip`.
 Then, extract the archive and place `tbx.exe` on the Desktop folder.